ceph/ceph-ansible/roles/ceph-osd/README.md

 # Dependencies

 The role `leseb.ceph-common` must be installed.
+When running on CoreOS the role `ceph-common-coreos` must be installed.

 # Example Playbook